The Swift Effect: What Brands Can Learn from Taylor Swift

 Hashtags are given the same treatment, plotted on a scatter graph to compare the most likes and comments per post.

-Iconosquare offers a 14 day free trial of their complete platform.
-This allows access to the analytics, as well as some other useful and interesting features.
+Iconosquare offers a 14-day free trial of their complete platform.
+This allows access to the analytics and some other useful and interesting features.

-There is an extensive range of analysis on offer, which starts with an overview of activity in the last seven days or the last month.
+There is an extensive range of analyses on offer, which starts with an overview of activity in the last seven days or the last month.

-A tab for content shows distribution, density, tag and filter usage and geolocation.
-The engagement tab shows growth history, the source of engagement and most popular media.
+A tab for content shows the distribution, density, tag, filter usage, and geolocation.
+The engagement tab shows growth history, the source of engagement, and the most popular media.

-In addition to the analysis there are ‘snapshots’; shareable images based on your Instagram data.
-You can view your media, likes, and followers, and manage comments.
+In addition to the analysis, there are ‘snapshots’; shareable images based on your Instagram data.
+You can view your media, likes, followers, and manage comments.

-There’s also a feature that allows you to create a profile cover from your latest 50 photos, and a widget to showcase your Instagram photos on your own website.
+There’s also a feature that lets you create a profile cover from your latest 50 photos, and a widget to showcase your Instagram photos on your own website.

 Their free audit tool, as screenshotted below, will also give you some quick tips on how to improve your Instagram account.